Sima Yang: Involvement with Su Jun and death

 Emperor Ming died on 18 October 325 and was succeeded by his young son Emperor Cheng.
 With his death, his empress Yu Wenjun's elder brother Yu Liang began to increase his power.
 As Empress Dowager Yu became regent on 2 November, Yu Liang became effectively the most powerful official in the administration.
 He changed from the lenient policies of Wang (who was prime minister during Emperor Ming's reign) to stricter applications of laws and regulations, which offended the officials accustomed to Wang's lenience.
 Further, he became apprehensive of the generals Tao Kan and Zu Yue – neither of whom was mentioned in the list of honors and promotions announced by Emperor Ming's will and believed that Yu had erased their names from the will – and Su Jun, who had allowed many criminals to join his army.
 On 20 November 326, Sima Yang's nephew Sima You (司馬祐) the Prince of Ru'nan died.
-Later that month or in early December, Yu Liang alienated public opinion by falsely accusing Sima Yang's brother Sima Zong of treason and killing him and demoting Sima Yang to Prince of Yiyang County (弋阳县王).
+Later that month or in early December, Yu Liang alienated public opinion (Note: Sima Zong and Sima Yang were cousins of Sima Jin (Emperor Yuan's father) and were thus regarded as elders of the clan, despite their relatively young age.) by falsely accusing Sima Yang's brother Sima Zong of treason and killing him and demoting Sima Yang to Prince of Yiyang County (弋阳县王).

 In c.December 327, Su Jun and Zu Yue declared their rebellion.
 Su quickly arrived at the capital Jiankang in early March 328 and captured it.
-Yu Liang was forced to flee.
+Yu Liang and his brothers Yu Shuyu, Yu Tiao and Yu Yi were forced to flee.
 Meanwhile, Su granted himself and Zu various titles on 5 March and allowed his troops to pillage the capital.
 On the same day, Su Jun issued a general pardon, but said pardon did not include Yu Liang and his brothers; Sima Yang was restored to his previous title of Prince of Xiyang after he praised Su.

 However, Su Jun was killed in November 328, and his rebellion began to falter.
 In March 329, imperial forces recaptured the capital, and Sima Yang met his end; his sons Sima Bo (司馬播) and Sima Chong (司馬充) and grandson Sima Song (司馬崧) were also killed.
+(Note: Per vols.6 and 38 of Jin Shu, Sima Yang's son Sima Kui (司马悝), who was made Sima Rong's heir and Prince of Liang, predeceased his father on 20 Aug 317 (dingwei day of the 7th month of the 1st year of the Jianwu era).
+As Sima Yang himself was then about 33 years old, Sima Kui was likely a child or young teenager when he died.)